p1xlized/templtr/README.md

 ## Overview

-A Bash script to scan to easily start projects.
+A Bash script to easily start projects.

 ## Features